RocketPuppy/Retrograde/RULES.md

 1. Upkeep
 2. Maneuvers
 3. Research
+4. Repair
-4. Construction
+5. Construction
-5. End of turn
+6. End of turn

 ## Upkeep
 1. If you have no homeworld, you lose the game.
 2. The orbit counter increases by 1.
 At 4 it wraps around to 1 again.
 3. Each of your spacecraft heals any damage they sustained since your last turn.
-4. Each of your assets heals any damage they sustained since your last turn.
 5. Each of your spacecraft regenerate their delta-vee.

 ## Maneuvers
 Any card capable of making maneuvers does so now.

+## Research
+Any card capable of research does so now.

+## Repair
+Assets may repair any damage they've sustained now.

 ## Construction
 Any card capable of construction does so now.

-## Research
-Any card capable of research does so now.

 ## End of turn.
 Any of your cards that were tapped are untapped.
 Any end of turn effects trigger.